-The Ohio Casino Control Commission (OCCC) will take the reins for governing the industry.
+The Ohio Casino Control Commission (OCCC) regulates the industry.
 It’s the same branch of the government that is responsible for regulating the state’s current crop of casinos.
-Betting online with a regulated site will be no less legitimate as betting in-person, inside of an Ohio casino or racino.
+Betting online with a regulated site is no less legitimate as betting in-person, inside of an Ohio casino or racino.

 Fast, Easy Banking

-Legal Ohio sports betting operators will offer plenty of options for both deposits and withdrawals.
+Legal Ohio sports betting operators offer plenty of options for both deposits and withdrawals.
 You won’t be pigeonholed into using a singular, sketchy option.
-Adding money to your account will only take a moment, and if you hit a big bet and want to cash out – your money will always be there upon request.
+Adding money to your account only takes a moment, and if you hit a big bet and want to cash out – your money will always be there upon request.